Nights-Software/ns-docs/resources/propsAndSpeedzones.md

 1. Configure /config/config.lua.

 1. Note: Custom props are not included.
-The ones used in the video showcase is obtainable at Cell 1 Modding: [https://discord.gg/59yamPENYn](https://discord.gg/59yamPENYn) (Partner).
+The ones used in the video showcase is obtainable at Cell 1 Modding: [https://discord.gg/XSrqSTtF5M](https://discord.gg/XSrqSTtF5M).

 ## Export functions